pranvpv/TransferVal/README.md

 The dataset was split into **training (80 %)** and **testing (20 %)** sets, maintaining balanced representation across leagues and positions.
 Missing numerical values were imputed using statistical methods to ensure completeness.

-A **Linear Regression** model was trained as the baseline predictor for *Market Value (M €)* and evaluated using RMSE, MAE, and R² scores to measure its accuracy and explanatory power.
+A **RandomForestRegressor** model was trained as the baseline predictor for *Market Value (M €)* and evaluated using RMSE, MAE, and R² scores to measure its accuracy and explanatory power.

 ---